h3dema/evolutionary-container/README.md

 # This repository

-I made this repository to create a special container with lots of python tools to develop programs with Evolutionary Algorithms, specially Genetic Algorithms.
+I made this repository to create a special container with lots of python tools to develop programs with Evolutionary Algorithms and Machine Learning.

 ## Install and run ##